smittyvanilli/Neovim-from-scratch/my-cheat-sheet.md

 ## <tab> and <return>:
 (Just type a function + <Tab> and the result is completion.
 Hit the <enter> to complete it.
 Works for functions, snippets, and buffers.

+## LSPInstallInfo
+(just type :LspInstallInfo + <Enter> key.
+After that, you can search by typing '/' (forward slash) and then what you want to search for.
+Type 'I' to install the server(s) you need)